Site Logo

 }

-Running protoc-gen-es (for TypeScript) and protoc-gen-java (for Java) against this single file produces type-safe enums in both languages.
+Running Buf’s code generation with protoc-gen-es (for TypeScript) and protoc-gen-java (for Java) configured in buf.gen.yaml produces type-safe enums in both languages from this single file.
+Buf’s breaking change detection (buf breaking) also catches any accidental modifications to stable field numbers or enum values before they reach a build.
 Adding a new auditable event type means adding one line to the proto.
 Both services pick it up on their next build.

 Deriving OTEL Event Names from Proto Enums